How To Set Up an Automation Initiative in Your Company

 5 min read

 In the last part of the blog, we discussed how to prepare for automation.
-Now, we’ll cover the big picture by examining the automation demand funnel, automation implementation methods, governance, and change management.
+Now, we’ll cover the big picture - the set up an automation initiative by examining the automation demand funnel, automation implementation methods, governance, and change management.

 It’s a rocky road toward executing your automation initiative, but once you get there, you’ll turn around and see that it was all worthwhile.
 We already covered some important aspects of that journey, so check out the first part of this blog before continuing.

 If you’re already familiar with the previous blog, let’s pick up where we left off.